 Electronic transmission.
 Options vary from drag-and-drop file transfer from a desktop PC — easy to set up, no IT expertise needed — to automated PACS-to-PACS communication.
 Our staff will work with you to customize a protocol.
 O.N.
 Diagnostics is HIPAA-compliant and meets all state and federal regulations for handling of PHI (Protected Health Information).

-What is the format of the medical report?
+What is the format of the results summary?

-The VirtuOst medical report is provided in pdf or DICOM-encapsulated pdf formats, and is returned either electronically or by fax.
+The VirtuOst results summary is provided in PDF or DICOM-encapsulated pdf formats, and is returned either electronically or by fax.

 What types of CT scan can be analyzed?

-Most typical pelvic, abdomen, spine, and chest scans, and even whole-body scans, can be analyzed, with or without contrast.
+Most typical pelvic, abdomen, spine, and chest scans, and even whole-body scans, can be analyzed.
 For the hip, the scan needs to include from just below the lesser trochanter to just above the top of the femoral head.
 For the spine, a single complete vertebral body is needed (diagnostic classifications are provided for any level between L3–T12, but measurements can be provided for any level).
 A calibration phantom is not required.